Skip to main content

 The FAFSA uses such factors as your family’s income, the number of people in your household and family assets to determine how much your family can afford to pay for your education.

-Other criteria also affect your eligibility for federal, state, and institutional financial aid programs.
+Other criteria may affect your eligibility for federal, state, and institutional financial aid programs.
 For example, you must:

-You may be required to meet other conditions for other types of aid such as private scholarships or loans.
-Before you apply, check the requirements directly with the donor or lender.
+Other types of aid such as private scholarships or loans may require other conditions and/or requirements.
+Before applying, check directly with the donor or lender.

 Eligibility for Graduate Students